 Due to the modest amount of RAM and overall hardware specs, the DS419slim doesn't have all that you can find in a full-size server like the DS1019+.

 What is missing

-The biggest shortcoming, however, is the lack of support for the Btrfs file system; instead, you're stuck with the older EX4.
-Among other things, this means you won't be able to set quotas for shared folders and use snapshot — a form of shadow copy — to protect data from unintended alterations, such as ransomware.
+However, the biggest shortcoming is the lack of support for the Btrfs file system; instead, you're stuck with the older EX4.
+This means you won't be able to set quotas for shared folders and use snapshot — a form of shadow copy — to protect data from unintended alterations, such as ransomware.